Eastern Cape Separatist League: Early growth and disunity (1823–1857)

-Apogee (1857-1870)
+Apogee (1857–1870)

 The league had a rare moment of unity in 1857 when Robert Godlonton led all eastern members of the Legislative Council in resigning in protest.
 In 1860, opposition to a new tax on wool led to even greater unity when the most powerful business owners in the Eastern Province's wool industry united in opposition to the tax.
 The Eastern Province MPs, who constituted a large segment of the aforesaid businessmen, formally institutionalised the movement as the "Separatist League" later in 1860.
 The League supporters remained in a minority however.

-It was only in the 1860s, when it gained imperial support, in the person of conservative governor Sir Philip Edmund Wodehouse, that it gained an advantage over the liberal majority.
+It was only in the 1860s, when it gained imperial support, in the person of conservative governor Sir Philip Wodehouse, that it gained an advantage over the liberal majority.
 Wodehouse sought to divide the Cape and roll back its legislative independence.
 Working together with Wodehouse's government, the League reached the apogee of its power.
 It established an office in Port Elizabeth for their central committee, under permanent secretary Dr W. Way, and a less formal office (the “Eastern Province Club House”) in Cape Town.
 They briefly operated as a relatively united front, to take advantage of the support from the imperial government.

 In 1864 they were successful in causing Parliament to be convened in Grahamstown, rather than Cape Town, for the first time.
 Here, their settler supporters were present in force, and Robert Godlonton's powerful influence on the press helped the League to dominate that year's parliament.
 Molteno succeeded in rallying the liberals though and eventually prevented the attempts to institutionalise the division.

-For roughly a decade, the Cape’s political system was in paralysis.
-Wodehouse sought to impose the league’s proposals, together with various attempts to curtail the independence of the Cape overall, and the responsible government party used its majority to block the proposals and cut off funding to the Governor’s office.
+For roughly a decade, the Cape's political system was in paralysis.
+Wodehouse sought to impose the league's proposals, together with various attempts to curtail the independence of the Cape overall, and the responsible government party used its majority to block the proposals and cut off funding to the Governor's office.
 After the eventual triumph of the responsible government party in 1871, the Cape received its first elected executive government and several members of the separatist league defected to the responsible government party.